Scaling analysis and renormalization group on the mobility edge in the quantum random energy model: Numerical results

 \section{Numerical results}

 Numerical data qualitatively agree with the picture coming from perturbation theory~\cite{Laumann2014MBMobility,Baldwin2016ManyBody}.
 The fractal dimension at the center of the spectrum, $E=0$, is reported as a function of system size in Fig.~\ref{fig:D_QREM}(a), and the corresponding beta function in Fig.~\ref{fig:D_QREM}(b): all curves flow to the ergodic fixed point for any value of $W$, as long as one keeps $W=O(1)$.
 The same conclusion can be reached from the $r$-parameter data, that we report in the Supplement~\cite{SupplMat}.
+Notice that the 2PS cannot be inferred from the flow in the $(r,D)$ plane, as the two parameters are a function of each other~\cite{vanoni2023renormalization}.
 We anticipate that one can observe a transition for $E=0$, provided one rescales the disorder as already pointed out in Refs.~\cite{Laumann2014MBMobility,Baldwin2016ManyBody}.
 We will explore this transition in the next section.

 As one can notice, in the ergodic regime the fractal dimension reaches the ergodic fixed point $D=1$ from \emph{above}, signaling that the support set of the wave functions is growing faster than the Hilbert space dimension.
 While in the thermodynamic limit the fractal dimension must be smaller than (or at most equal to) one, the appearance of $D(L)>1$ at finite size was observed also in the Anderson model in $d=2$~\cite{altshuler2024renormalization}, in Josephson junction arrays~\cite{Pino2017Multifractal} and, more interestingly, in Gaussian and log-normal Rosenzweig-Porter models~\footnote{This behavior can be deduced from the data reported in Ref.~\cite{kutlin2024investigating}, even if the fact is not explicitly commented.}.
 We conjecture that this behavior is common to models whose connectivity grows with the system size and whose disorder is uncorrelated in Hilbert space.